If you are looking to start a new online store, choosing the right platform is very important. There are various...

 Track the first 4 purchases of your customer and understand their journey and buying preferences.
 This will help you retain the current customer.
 The time and effort you put into retaining are way lesser than acquiring a new customer.
 Plus, if you serve well word-of-mouth marketing will automatically help you acquire new customers.

 Try understanding the following two metrics to understand customer lifetime value:

 Tracking your website traffic can be one of the metrics to help you understand user behavior.
 You can do this with the help of an effective marketing strategy.
 However, measuring conversion rates is very different from measuring traffic.
 Therefore, you need better tracking software like Google Analytics.
 You can measure the number of visitors, but that does not give you the right metric for measuring conversion.

 You can simply check the total sales metrics on your preferred analytics platform, and bam, there you are.

-Cart abandonment is an e-commerce only problem that speaks a lot about user behavior and buyer's persona.
+Cart abandonment is an e-commerce-only problem that speaks a lot about user behavior and buyer persona.
 You might be using a cart to save the products you plan to buy in the future.
-It helps you keep a tab on the products, and if you are lucky, you also get an added advantage of getting a small discount exclusively for you.
-Cart abandonment rate gives you an idea of the number of purchases the user might have left incomplete for various reasons.
+It helps you keep a tab on the products, and if you are lucky, you also get the added advantage of getting a small discount exclusively for you.
+The cart abandonment rate gives you an idea of the number of purchases the user might have left incomplete for various reasons.
 It could be due to not-so-secure payment gateways or a lengthy checkout process, and so on.